drojaazu/megadev/modules.md

 # Megadev Modules
-Modules are a fundamental part of Megadev.
+Modules are the most fundamental aspect of Megadev.
 A module is a compiled binary, similar to a small ROM.
 It contains both program code and resource data (graphics, stage data, etc.) and can represent one piece of the whole of your project.
 For example, the title screen may be a module, the options screen a module, a gameplay stage a module, and so on.

 Modules are generally meant to be ephemeral: they are loaded, executed and unloaded.
 Since they are likely to display graphics, read player inputs, etc, they usually run on the Main CPU, though the module system can certainly work on the Sub CPU side as well.

 ## Memory Layout
 Because a module is a compiled program, we need to define the memory map it will use.
 A module can use any of the memory blocks available to the CPU on which it runs.

-We have already discussed memory usage on a Mega CD system within the design.md file at a high level.
+We have already discussed memory usage on a Mega CD system within the `design.md` file at a high level.
 Now we will examine how to implement that design.

-Basically, we need to tell the linker at what memory offset the ROM and RAM sections begin (the origin) and the size of those sections (the length in bytes).
-Normally we would need to create individual memory maps for each module that doesn't have identical memory usage, but in the interest of keeping things generic/flexible, Megadev has a system of using global symbols to make the link script more dynamic.
+Basically, we need to tell the linker at what memory offset the ROM and RAM sections begin (the origin) and the size of those sections (the length, in bytes).
+Normally we would need to create unique memory maps for each module that doesn't have identical memory usage, but in the interest of keeping things generic/flexible, Megadev has a system of using global symbols to make the link script more dynamic.
 The symbols are as follows:

     MODULE_ROM_ORIGIN
     MODULE_ROM_LENGTH
     MODULE_RAM_ORIGIN
     MODULE_RAM_LENGTH

-For example, if we want our module to run from Word RAM in 2Mbit mode with 1.5 Mbits for program/data (ROM) and 0.5 Mbits for runtime memory (RAM), we would specify the values like so:
+For example, if we want our module to run on the Main CPU from Word RAM in 2Mbit mode with 1.5 Mbits for program/data (ROM) and 0.5 Mbits for runtime memory (RAM), we would specify the values like so:

     GLOBAL MODULE_ROM_ORIGIN 0x200000
     GLOBAL MODULE_ROM_LENGTH 0x180000
     GLOBAL MODULE_RAM_ORIGIN 0x380000
     GLOBAL MODULE_RAM_LENGTH 0x80000

-(GLOBAL is a macro of .equ/.global.)
+(GLOBAL is a Megadev macro, a wrapper for .equ that also makes the symbol global.)

 In terms of object sections, .text and .rodata sections will be placed in ROM; .data and .bss will be placed in RAM.
 There is also a .init section which is guaranteed to be at the beginning of the ROM space.
 It's recommended only one routine be placed in .init and used as an entry point at a known address.

+## Module Entry and Execution Space
+There are two requirements which must appear somewhere in the module's code: an entry point and a destination address.
+The entry point is simple enough: a global symbol named `main`.
+(For C, this means a function with the signature `void main()`.)

+The destination address is a global symbol called `MMD_DEST`.
+It specifies to where in memory the module code should be copied before running.
+This is useful, for example, to copy a module into Work RAM after it has been loaded into Word RAM from the Sub CPU.
+However, if your code doesn't need to be moved and should run right where it is (which is usually Word RAM after being loaded), a destination is not necessary.
+In that case, `MMD_DEST` should be set to 0.
+(Note that `MMD_DEST` should always be defined, even if the value is 0.)

+Things get tricky when you consider that modules have a 0x100 byte header.
+If a destination is specified, then everything *after* the header is copied.
+That is, the header is not copied to the destination and the code begins at the destination address.
+However, if you run it in place (with no destination specified), the code begins at 0x100, after the header which is in memory.

+This is tricky because `MMD_DEST` and the `MODULE_ROM_ORIGIN` symbol discussed in the previous section are very similar in concept. `MODULE_ROM_ORIGIN` specifies *where the module data begins,* the data outside of its header.
+This means if `MMD_DEST` was specified, the ROM origin and the destination address will be the same.
+If no destination was specified, the ROM origin will be where the module was loaded *plus 0x100* to account for the header.

+From the point of view of the Main CPU, you're almost always going to be following one of two patterns: load data to Word RAM and run it, or load data to Word RAM, copy it to Work RAM, and then run it.
+So, as a general rule for each pattern:

+ - If you're going to run a module from 2Mbit Word RAM, set `MMD_DEST` to 0 and set `MODULE_ROM_ORIGIN` to 0x200100.

+ - If you're going to copy the module to Work RAM (0xFF0000 for this example), set both `MMD_DEST` and `MODULE_ROM_ORIGIN` to 0xFF0000.

-## Modules in detail
+## Modules in Detail
 Megadev uses the MMD format which originates from Sonic CD.
 These are binaries with a 0x100 byte header containing the following information:

     0x00.w Flags
     0x02.l Runtime location
     0x06.w Module size (in longs)
     0x08.l Pointer to main routine
     0x0C.l Pointer to HINT handler
     0x10.l Pointer to VINT handler
     0x14 to 0x100 Padding

 The most important entry here is the pointer to the main routine.
 After the module is loaded and set up, the code will jump (not call) to this routine.
 You can also specify a new HINT/VINT handler to be installed before the jump to main, though these are optional.
 All three of these values are automatically determined via the link script, which look for the main routine as a global function called `main` and the interrupt the handlers as global functions called `hint` and `vint`.